msotodev/EssentialLayers/EssentialLayers/Readme.md

 | [Logger](/EssentialLayers/Helpers/Logger) | manage the essential methods at the app logger. |

 #### Release Notes
+ - Better implementation of RemoveDiacritics; New parameter 'includeWhiteSpaces' in IsEmpty and NotEmpty in String extensions `21-05-2025`
  - New TryHanlder and fixed issues in Capitalize extension `07/04/2025`
  - Null validation in String extensions `03/03/2025`
  - Serializer has changed from System.Text.Json to Newtonsoft.Json `18/02/2025`